engineeringwitharavind/devfolio/README.md

 ## devfolio

-> Built &nbsp;🛠 &nbsp; a personal Portfolio and Blog site using React, Gatsby, and Strapi.
+> Built &nbsp;🛠 &nbsp; a personal Portfolio using React, Gatsby, and Strapi.

 #### Tech Stack